rsksmart/devportal-1.0/tutorials/ethereum-devs/setup-truffle-oz.md

 ![truffle init](/assets/img/tutorials/setup-truffle-oz/image-14.png)

-Open the folder in VSCode to view the file structure like this:
+Open the folder in VS Code to view the file structure like this:

 ![truffle file structure](/assets/img/tutorials/setup-truffle-oz/image-15.png)